Linking discrete and continuous models of cell birth and migration: Mathematical models and methods

-where the force $\nabla\WMM^c$ is the same as in Eqn.~\eqref{eqn:ABMmoveM} and $\star$ is the convolution operator \cite{volkening2020,volkening2015}.
-The parameter $\aMM$ in Eqn.~\eqref{eqn:moveM} is not inherent to the coarse-graining procedure; instead, we introduce it to account for possible differences between the time scales of the discrete and continuous models.
-Indeed, simulating the PDE with $\aMM = 1$ does not always capture the ABM dynamics; see Fig.~\ref{fig:motivation}.
+where the force $\nabla\WMM^c$ is the same as in Eqn.~\eqref{eqn:ABMmoveM} and $\star$ is the convolution operator \cite{volkening2018,volkening2015}.
+The parameter $\aMM$ in Eqn.~\eqref{eqn:moveM} is not inherent to the coarse-graining procedure; rather, it accounts for possible differences between the discrete and continuous models.
+Indeed, simulating Eqn.~\eqref{eqn:moveM} with the parameter values listed in Table \ref{table:parameters} and $\aMM = 1$ (the value expected from the mean-field approximation) does not always capture the ABM dynamics; see Fig.~\ref{fig:motivation}.
 The individual and EA ABM results demonstrate that cells disperse until they are about $55$--$115$ $\mu$m apart at $t = 150$ days.
 The PDE with $\aMM=1$, however, predicts that cells travel about $250$ $\mu$m further in the same time period.
-Additionally, the PDE cell density is lower than the EA ABM density near the center of the domain, implying that cells are more separated there.
-The continuous solution at earlier times more closely resembles the EA ABM result at $t = 150$ days, however, which suggests that the time scale of the PDE is faster than that of the discrete model.
+Additionally, the PDE cell density is lower than the EA ABM density near the centre of the domain, implying that cells are more separated there.
+The continuous solution at earlier times more closely resembles the EA ABM result at $t = 150$ days, however, which suggests that PDE solutions evolve at a faster time scale than that of the discrete model.
+The parameter $\aMM$ effectively dilates the time variable, such that solutions travel $\aMM$ times more quickly.
 Thus, a non-unitary value of $\aMM$ is likely to produce a better match between the discrete and continuous solutions.
 To our knowledge, the value of $\aMM$ cannot be derived \textit{a priori}.
-Instead, we develop an approach for estimating its value based on ABM data in \S\ref{sec:fitting}.
+Instead, we develop an approach for estimating its value based on ABM data in \S\ref{sec:fitting}, and will pursue an analytic derivation for this parameter in future work.